thesofproject/sof-docs/developer_guides/firmware/mem-mgmt.rst

 Buffer Zone
 ***********

+Information is forthcoming.

 Shared Data
 *************

-By shared data we mean piece of memory, which is supposed to be accessed by different DSP cores.
-There are two ways of declaring data as shared depending on the type:
+Shared data refers to a piece of memory that can be accessed by different DSP cores.
+Data can be declared as shared in one of two ways, depending on its type:

-* Static global variables should be marked with ``SHARED_DATA`` definition.
+* Static global variables are marked with the ``SHARED_DATA`` definition.

-* Heap data should be allocated with flag ``SOF_MEM_FLAG_SHARED``.
+* Heap data is allocated with the ``SOF_MEM_FLAG_SHARED`` flag.

-Every read and write access to the shared data should be committed using dedicated ``platform_shared_commit`` function.
-It is used for keeping data synchronized.
-NOTE: There is no such thing as read only access.
-Shared data needs to be synchronized even after just reading.
+To keep data synchronized, commit very read and write access to the shared data by using the dedicated ``platform_shared_commit`` function.
+Note that read-only access does not exist and that shared data must be synchronized even after just reading.

-Both ``SHARED_DATA`` macro and ``platform_shared_commit`` function are platform specific and could be implemented differently on different platforms.
-There are two general approaches that can be used based on available hardware support:
+Both the ``SHARED_DATA`` macro and the ``platform_shared_commit`` function are platform-specific and can be implemented differently on different platforms.
+Two general approaches can be used, based on available hardware
+support:

-1. Platform uses L1 cache, but also supports uncached memory region:
+1. Platform uses L1 cache, but also supports uncached memory regions:

-	* ``SHARED_DATA`` puts data into dedicated firmware section, which is accessed using uncache.
+	* ``SHARED_DATA`` puts data into a dedicated firmware section that is accessed using uncache.

 	* ``platform_shared_commit`` does nothing.

-2. Platform uses L1 cache and doesn't support uncached memory region:
+2. Platform uses L1 cache and doesn't support uncached memory regions:

 	* ``SHARED_DATA`` does nothing.